Cognitive Behavioral Intervention for Trauma in Schools (CBITS)

 There is training available for this program.

-Extensive training and implementation materials are available at no cost for registered users at www.cbitsprogram.org.
+Extensive training and implementation materials are available to subscribers at https://traumaawareschools.org/index.php/learn-more-cbits/.
 Usually training is on-site.
 Some regional trainings are offered.

 Number of days/hours: